Wyoming in Pictures: 23 Beautiful Places to Photograph

 6. Old Faithful

-A centerpiece attraction of Yellowstone National Park, the Old Faithful geyser earns its name with scheduled eruptions every hour or so, a spectacular sight to see, hear, and photograph.
+One of the centerpiece attractions of Yellowstone National Park, the Old Faithful geyser earns its name with scheduled eruptions every hour or so, a spectacular sight to see, hear, and capture in pictures.
 The Upper Geyser Basin surrounding Old Faithful contains the densest concentration of geysers in the world, including the notable Castle and Grand Geyser.

 7. Vedauwoo Recreation Area